 Can Drug Addiction Cause Mental Illness?
 Keep reading to find out

 Did you know that those who deal with mental health issues are often considered to be more susceptible to the grip of addiction?
-Mental illness and substance abuse are indirectly and directly connected to one another, and either way, there are adverse effects to the user.
+Mental illness and substance abuse are indirectly and directly connected to one another, and either way, there are adverse effects on the user.
 If someone is suffering from mental health issues, they may be drinking to help the symptoms and experiences.
 Those who drink and take drugs are also more susceptible to feeling low, with periods of anxiety and vulnerability.

 There are different types of mental illness with different levels of severity.
 Often, these can be in the same patient population, and regardless of how vague the symptoms may be, individuals suffering from a mental health disorder are also more likely to abuse drugs and alcohol.
 Often, people turn to these substances as a way to alleviate their own stress and it only leads to more stress and issues over time – addiction being one very difficult side effect!
 It is very common knowledge that those who are suffering from addiction turn to other things to help them to manage their feelings, and different treatments can help you to manage the pain you feel without the need to turn to drugs and alcohol.